bonndan/release-manager/README.md

 should adapt the configuration to your needs.
 A good example is the [composer file of this project] (https://github.com/bonndan/ReleaseManager/blob/master/composer.json).

-From that point on you can start using RMT, just execute it:
+From that point on you can start using it, just execute it:

     ./RMT